Prevention is an action or a set of actions designed to stop something before it actually occurs.

 Advocating for changes in policies and strategies that place the wellbeing and safety of children and young people first.

-Developing and promoting community led prevention programs and initiatives that are evidenced based and effective in reducing the risk of child abuse and neglect.
+Developing and promoting community led prevention programs and initiatives, that are evidenced based and effective in reducing the risks of abuse and neglect for children and young people, through our own programs such as Love Bites, All Children Being Safe, #Friends and promoting others through the Play Your Part Awards.

 To solve the problem we must first understand it.